Hero941215/m-ground_detector/README.md

 # m-ground_detector

-**Implementation of the m-ground_detector as described in the paper "IMLS-SLAM: scan-to-model matching based on 3D data", of Deschaud et al. (ICRA 2018).**
+**Implementation of the m-ground_detector as described in the paper "Fast segmentation of 3D point clouds: A paradigm on LiDAR data for autonomous vehicle applications", of Zermas et al. (ICRA 2017).**

 ## 0. Features
-In order to ensure the spatial uniformity of plane point extraction, this algorithm uses kd-tree to control the distance of sampling points.
-In addition, openmp is used to accelerate metric calculation and feature extraction steps.
-For the case of 20000 3D point inputs, the average time cost of algorithm is less than 30ms.
+Adaptive detection of the long axis of a single frame point cloud.
+Improve the ability of ground detection algorithms to cope with slope changes through multi-threaded block processing.
+For 64 line laser point cloud input, the algorithm can achieve an average time of less than 15ms.

 ## 1. Prerequisites
 ### 1.1 **Ubuntu** and **ROS**